 With few income-generating options available, subsistence farming is a main survival strategy for people living in the Guludo area.
 In response, Nema runs a series of agricultural projects designed to improve farming techniques and incomes.

 Nema provides training, start-up and marketing support to 4 farmers’ associations.
-An agricultural technican has been teaching the groups to grow, irrigate and harvest horticultural products such as tomatoes, cucumbers, lettuce, peppers, cabbage, carrots and onions.
+An agricultural technican has been teaching the groups to grow, irrigate and harvest horticultural produce such as tomatoes, cucumbers, lettuce, peppers, cabbage, carrots and onions.
 Not only will the sale of these normally unavailable vegetables provide the groups with a decent income, but they will also help to improve general nutrition in the area.